ShihaoZhaoZSH/LaVi-Bridge/README.md

 <img width="800" alt="image" src="./figs/overview.png">

 LaVi-Bridge is designed for text-to-image diffusion models and serves as a bridge, which enables the integration of diverse pre-trained language models and generative vision models for text-to-image generation.
-By leveraging LoRA and adapters, LaVi-Bridge offers a flexible and plug-and-play approach without requiring modifications to the original weights of the language and vision models. <!---For more technical details, please refer to our [paper](xxx).-->
+By leveraging LoRA and adapters, LaVi-Bridge offers a flexible and plug-and-play approach without requiring modifications to the original weights of the language and vision models.
+For more technical details, please refer to our [paper](https://arxiv.org/abs/2403.07860).

 ## ⚙ : Setup